-- Forest Fact Break: Reforestation video (1:22 minutes) - Equipment to share video - "Reforestation in Oregon" student page - "Reforestation in Oregon Questions" student page
+- Forest Fact Break: Reforestation video (1:22 minutes), available at learnforests.org - Equipment to share video - "Reforestation in Oregon" student page - "Reforestation in Oregon Questions" student page

 Reforestation is Oregon law.
 But even before these laws were in place, forest landowners - much like farmers - replanted after every harvest.
 Because of landowners, Oregon is a national reforestation leader, planting about 40 million new seedlings each year, according to the Oregon Department of Forestry.